VA Loan Eligibility for Members of the National Guard and Reserves

 Current or former members of the National Guard, Air National Guard and reserves are eligible to apply for VA loans if they meet one of the following:

-- Served at least 90 consecutive days on active duty during wartime
+- Must have served at least 90 consecutive days on active duty during wartime

-- Served at least 181 consecutive days on active duty during peacetime
+- Must have served at least 181 consecutive days on active duty during peacetime

-- Completed six years of in-service time (“good years”) with their Guard or reserve unit
+- Must have completed six creditable years (“good years”) with their Guard or reserve unit, with an honorable discharge or placement on the retired list

 Note: These requirements only make you eligible to apply for a VA loan; they do not guarantee your loan will be approved.
 You still must meet the financial requirements set by the lender.